pagopa/dx/website/docs/index.md

 [Developer Experience Initiative](https://github.com/pagopa/dx) (DX) is here to help you with _golden paths_ and best practices.

+### How this differs from Technology Standards iniative?

+While Technology Standards aim is to define best practices and guidelines for well architected solutions, leaving every choice to the teams, the DX initiative aims to provide **strongly opinionated** tools and workflows to implement the Technology Standards.

 :::info

 We think that engineers should focus on **provide value to end users** rather